cBioPortal/cbioportal/portal/web/swf/src/README.txt

 /src/org/cytoscapeweb/util/Nodes.as
 Line 39 - CBioNodeRenderer is imported.
 Line 90 - CBioNodeRenderer is set.

+/src/org/cytoscapeweb/util/Edges.as
+Line 41 - CBioEdgeRenderer is imported.
+Line 78 - CBioEdgeRenderer is set.

 New classes
 -----------

 /src/org/cytoscapeweb/view/render/CBioNodeRenderer.as
 Extends NodeRenderer, changes render method to be able to draw the detail discs.

+/src/org/cytoscapeweb/view/render/CBioEdgeRenderer.as
+Extends EdgeRenderer, changes render method to be able to color merged edges.

 /src/org/cytoscapeweb/controller/CBioHandleHoverCommand.as
 Extends HandleHoverCommand, gives support to show details when a node is highlighted.